How Long Does it Really Take Hair to Grow?

 How to make your hair grow faster

 Ahh, the age-old question: How do I get my hair to grow faster?
-Although there’s not really a quick fix for making your hair grow like Rapunzel overnight, there are you can make your hair healthier and stronger, meaning fewer split ends and less of a chop at the hairdresser!
+Although there’s not really a quick fix for making your hair grow like Rapunzel overnight, there are some things that you can do to make your hair healthier and stronger, meaning fewer split ends and less of a chop at the hairdresser!

 You might have seen this on social media lately, as influencers and regular people alike have been massaging oils on their scalps to promote hair growth by keeping the scalp healthy, hydrated and free of dead skill cells.